dannys42/SieveFiler/README.md

 # SieveFiler
-`SieveFiler` is a Swift-based DSL to aid in creating Sieve "fileinto" rules.
+`SieveFiler` is a Swift-based DSL to aid in creating Sieve ([RFC 5228](https://www.rfc-editor.org/rfc/rfc5228)) "fileinto" rules for server-side mail sorting.
 The primary goal is to make it easier and less error-prone to creating rules for filing mail into specific folders.

 ## Features
 `SieveFiler` will: